Tallinn in 1 Day

 Drive to Tallinn

-We drive on to Tallinn for a quick spin round the city’s main attractions.
-To be honest, we’ve already been to Riga and Vilnius and the Baltic capitals are all starting to merge into one in my brain.
-We grab a map from the hotel foyer, plan a route which covers the key sights and set off on our sightseeing extravaganza.
+We drive through Estonia up Route E67 until we reach Tallinn.
+We only have one day here, which is sufficient for a quick spin round some of the city’s main attractions.
+To be honest, we’ve already been to Riga and Vilnius and the Baltic capitals are all starting to merge into one in my brain…

 Accommodation – Metropol Hotel

+Once checked into our hotel, we set off on our sightseeing extravaganza.
 We start in the Town Hall Square.
-Surrounded by colourful merchant houses, this picturesque square is a UNESCO World Heritage Site and a testament to Tallinn’s medieval past.
+Surrounded by colourful merchant houses, this picturesque square is a UNESCO World Heritage Site.

 Tallinn Town Hall